alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 }
 ```

-If the guessed word gets past these checks, then I can begin compiling the hints for each letter in the guess against the solution.
+If the guessed word passes these checks, then I begin compiling the hints for each letter.

-For each letter in the guess, I check it matches against the solution.
-I first look for the letter's representation in the keyboard and in the `guessMap`.
-Each representation needs to be updated independently as described above.
+For each letter in the guess, I perform a serious of checks to set the `containMatch`, `positionMatch`, or `noMatch` appropriately.
+As mentioned above, we must track the hints for each letter in the guess map and the keyboard separately.
+First, I grab the current state of the letter we're verifying from each.

 ```typescript
 // Loop over array of letter from the guessed word